soh09/2048_NEAT/README.md

         - types of mutations
             - neuron addition
                 - neuron addition when there is an new id?
-            - synapse addition
+            - [x] synapse addition
                 - for the source neuron, we want to choose from input neurons and hidden neurons
                 - for the destination neuron, we want to choose from hidden or output neurons
                 - chosen synapse must not create a loop, and ideally source neuron should be lower order in a topological sort
-            - neuron bias change
+            - neuron bias change (low priority)
             - synapse weight change
     - [ ] implement some sort of species differentiating algorithm
     - [ ] implement logic for evolving networks
         - when to "kill" certain underperforming species